Esosa1999/Python-in-cybersecurity/README.md

 # Python-in-cybersecurity

-this repository contains python scripts for cybersecurity procedures
+This repository contains Python scripts for automating cybersecurity tasks.